composer22/clidemo/README.md

 ```

 ## Building

-This code currently requires at version 1.42 of Go, but we encourage
-the use of the latest stable release.
-Information
+This code currently requires at version 1.42 of Go, but we encourage the use of the latest stable release.

-on installation, including pre-built binaries, is available at
+Information on Golang installation, including pre-built binaries, is available at
 <http://golang.org/doc/install>.
-Stable branches of operating system
+Stable branches of operating system packagers provided by
-packagers provided by your OS vendor may not be sufficient.
+your OS vendor may not be sufficient.

 Run `go version` to see the version of Go which you have installed.